genius-systems/gameta/docs/docs/commands/0.3/commands.md

 ### Arguments
 * **--name / -n**: Name of the virtual environment to be registered
 * --delete / -d: Deletes the virtual environment

+## gameta schema

+Schema subcommand group for validating and updating schemas, contains the following commands:

+1. gameta schema validate
+2. gameta schema update
+3. gameta schema ls

+### gameta schema validate

+Validates the .gameta file data according to a specified schema version, printing all validation errors for debugging

+### Arguments
+* --path / -p: Absolute path to the .gameta file to be validated
+* --verbose / -v: Prints verbose error details
+* --schema-version / -s: Specified schema version, defaults to the latest gameta version installed

+### gameta schema update

+Updates the .gameta file data to the specified schema version

+___
+**Note**

+Does not support downgrading of .gameta file schema versions.
+___
+___
+**Note**

+This command can only be performed if the .gameta file data is validated against the existing schema.
+Run `gameta schema validate` to fix all validation issues before updating
+___
+___
+**Note**

+Users can only update the schema to a schema version that is supported by the current gameta version, use `gameta schema ls` to list all supported schema versions
+___

+### Arguments
+* --path / -p: Absolute path to the .gameta file to be updated
+* --schema-version / -s: Specified schema version to be updated to, defaults to the latest gameta version installed

+### gameta schema ls

+Lists all supported schema versions that this version of gameta supports

 [Applying Commands]: ../../user_guide/applying_commands.md